sunnymis/sunnymistry.dev/content/posts/2020-01-29--The-Evolution-of-My-Website.md

 ---

 When I started programming I was mostly writing backend code.
 Most of the courses I took in college required us to write programs in C or
 Java.
 During my summer internships I wrote desktop applications in C# with a MySQL database.
-While working on a desktop app in the the summer of 2015, app, I realized that what I enjoyed most about building it was creating the user interface.
-I remembered how much I enjoyed he intro to HTML class I took in high school where I built websites using the `<table>`  element.
+While working on a desktop app in the summer of 2015, I realized that what I enjoyed most about building it was creating the user interface.
+I remembered how much I enjoyed the intro to HTML class I took in high school where I built websites using the `<table>`  element.
 This is when I decided I wanted to push my career towards frontend web development.